moriyoshi/s3-sftp-proxy/README.md

 #### In-place authenticator

 In-place authenticator reads the credentials directly embedded in the configuration file.
-The user record looks like the followings:
+The user record looks like the following:

 ```toml
 [auth.test]